calebmsword/javascript-notes/deep-clone.md

 I recently encountered a situation where it would be convenient to deep copy a JavaScript object.
 I discovered that this is actually an extremely complex problem.
 JavaScript provides a native solution through the `structuredClone` method available on the global object.
 However, it has many limitations that make insufficient for some use cases.
-It is best to discuss all of the pitfalls and design decisions that a deep-clone algorithm must make.
+It is best to discuss all of the potentials pitfalls of a deep-clone algorithm, as well as the design decisions that an algorithm must make.
 In the process, we will see some of `structuredClone`'s strange design choices and its many limitations.

 ### deep clone, symbols, and serialization